merthidayetoglu/MemXCT-CPU/readme.md

 ### Modify Makefile

+There are Makefiles for ALCF Theta (Intel KNL) and OLCF Summit (IBM POWER9) systems.
+You should use one of them and modify according to your system.

 ## Download Datasets

 We provide the challenge datasets over Box.
 Dimensions (Theta x Rho) and corresponding application memory footprints are given below.